 DeKalb Junction is a tiny town located in the state of New York.
 With a population of 485 people and just one neighborhood, DeKalb Junction is the 888th largest community in New York.
-DeKalb Junction has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+DeKalb Junction has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 DeKalb Junction is a decidedly white-collar town, with fully 89.92% of the workforce employed in white-collar jobs, well above the national average.
 Overall, DeKalb Junction is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in DeKalb Junction who work in food service (34.50%), healthcare (16.28%), and office and administrative support (10.85%).